-Horses with digestive ulcers is an extremely common affliction.
+Digestive ulcers in horses are very common.
 Ulcers are believed to affect about 60-90% of performance horses at some stage in their life.

 What are ulcers?

 There are two main types of ulcers that affect horses.
-These are hindgut ulcers and gastric ulcers.
+These are Hindgut and Gastric ulcers.

-Gastric ulcers are lesions that form in the stomach lining, due to over exposure to gastric acid in the stomach.
+Gastric ulcers are lesions that forms in the stomach lining.
+This occurs due to over exposure to gastric acid in the stomach.

 Hindgut ulcers are lesions that form in the horse’s large intestine.
-These are caused by excessive lactic acid and a bacterial imbalance.
+These are caused by excessive lactic acid as well as a bacterial imbalance.

-In this article we’ll concentrate on gastric ulcers.
-You can find links to hindgut ulcer information at the bottom of this article.
+In this article we willll concentrate on gastric ulcers.
+You can find links about hindgut ulcer at the end of this article.

 The biology of gastric ulcers: